 The 10 regional offices and four field offices across the country work with diverse communities to prevent and resolve community conflicts.
 Regional teams deliver four services: mediation, facilitated dialogues, training, and consultation.
 Interns in regional and field offices work alongside regional staff to plan and deliver these services to impacted communities.
 The duties of Regional and Field Office Interns will vary by location, but all interns will have the opportunity to participate in CRS casework in their area.
 Regional and Field Office Interns will leave their internship with a greater understanding of how the CRS Conciliation Specialists and Regional Directors provide dispute resolution services and how CRS successfully prevents, responds to and/or addresses difficulties and conflict relating to allegations of discrimination or hate crimes in inter-community conflicts.

 Applicants must be currently enrolled undergraduate or graduate students, and they must submit a current official college or university transcript.
-Although all applicants will be considered, competitive candidates will have a cumulative grade point average of at least 3.0, completed their sophomore year in college and exhibit excellent communication skills, computer proficiency, professionalism and dependability.
+Although all applicants will be considered, competitive candidates will have completed their sophomore year in college and exhibit excellent communication skills, computer proficiency, professionalism, and dependability.

 Requirements for All Internships

 - Currently enrolled as an undergraduate or post-graduate student

 - Must pass a security background check before final approval (security checks can take up to 6 months)

 - Nominal fee may be required for fingerprints